projectacrn/acrn-hypervisor/doc/contribute.rst

-message shall contain details regarding the original project, the location of the project, the SHA-id of the origin commit for the file, the intended purpose, and if the file will be maintained by the acrn-hypervisor project, (whether or not Project ACRN will contain a localized branch or if it is a downstream copy).
+message shall contain details regarding the original project, the location of the project, the SHA-id of the origin commit for the file, the intended purpose, and if the file will be maintained by the acrn-hypervisor project, (whether or not project ACRN will contain a localized branch or if it is a downstream copy).

 For example, a copy of a locally maintained import::